 I ditch the rest of the day, pulling Jack out as well.
 We climb into Robby’s window.
 Even Hippie’s there.
 We roll on Robby and start beating him up.
 Everyone goes to their respective corners to watch.
 The faux fight goes on long enough for Jack and me to get hard.
 Finally I hold Robby down as Jack pulls out his semi-boner and waves it in Robby’s face, “You want some of this asshole.
 Bend over.”

 Ricky knows well enough now to play along.
 I roll him over and he sticks his butt into the air.
 I fake getting jealous, grab Jack, throw us both out the window, hoist him over my shoulder, and run home.
 We wait by our window for the whole gang to sneak through the trees so they can watch our show again.
 As Dave and Jazz stick their heads out of the leaves, we snatch them and drag them into our room, locking the window behind us.
 We all sit bouncing on the bed and get them to make all kinds of sex noises and scream that they are being raped.
 The others are banging on the window and yelling to get the police.
-Dad comes out with the hose and sprays the ones at our window, until they run away.
+Dad comes out with the hose and sprays the ones on the roof at our window, until they run away.

 What to do with our new co-conspirators?
 First things first, I pull out a joint and we got wasted from Grant’s Ganja.
 Unlike the Colombian, it hits you hard right away.
 Naturally it also makes Jack horny.
 Soon he’s rubbing his hard dick up and down my back as we sit on the bed.